treebeardtech/kubeflow-bootstrap/README.md

 You can incrementally add Kubeflow to your K8s cluster by installing the terraform module.

 Some considerations:
-1. If you are calling this Terraform module from your own module, pass in a string to the `completed` variable in order to manage Kubeflow *after* changes to your other resources.
-(Note that `depends_on` does not work with this module)
+1. If you are calling this Terraform module from your own module, ensure you pass in resources to the `depends_on` field so that Kubeflow installs after they finish setup.
 2. If you already have Istio and Cert Manager installed, you will need to ensure Kubeflow works with them.
 See [examples/k3s-existing-istio](examples/k3s-existing-istio) for a configuration that we have tested like this.

 ### Set a new password

 The `user_password` variable allows you to set a non-default password.
 This is essential for deploying Kubeflow.

 ### Make Kubeflow available securely on a network using HTTPS